-- Those willing to undergo a criminal background check
+- Willing to undergo a criminal background check

-Note: If you’ve used our counseling services, you are not eligible to volunteer until two years after your last session with us.
-This is to accommodate the license requirements of our counselors—we apologize for any inconvenience.
+Note: If you’ve used our counseling services in the past, you are not eligible to volunteer until two years after your last session with us.
+This policy ensures compliance with our clinical license requirements—we apologize for any inconvenience.

-These volunteers are crucial for helping our agency run smoothly.
-They maintain a weekly or bi-weekly schedule during which they assist in the front office.
-In between other activities, they also support our telephone hotline.
+These individuals are critical to helping our organization run smoothly.
+Office support volunteers maintain a weekly or bi-weekly schedule during which they assist with front office duties.
+These volunteers also support our 24-hour crisis hotline.

-Outreach volunteers represent our agency at our health and volunteer fairs by fostering awareness about sexual assault and providing info to community members about our services.
+Outreach volunteers represent our organization at health and volunteer fairs by fostering awareness about sexual assault and providing info to the community about our work and impact.

-This position is one of the most critical roles that we fulfill.
-Advocates support victims of sexual assault by providing crisis intervention at local hospitals as they accompany survivors through the forensic exam, give info on services available to the survivor and their support system, and advocate for the survivor’s best interests.
+This position is one of the most critical roles we fill.
+Advocates support survivors of sexual assault as they accompany survivors through the forensic exam, connect survivors and their loved ones to critical services and resources and advocate for the survivor’s best interest.

-Volunteers work closely with staff hotline operators to provide crisis intervention support and resources to anyone who calls our anonymous telephone hotline.
-All hotline calls are answered on-site from our Center.
+Volunteers work closely with staff hotline operators to provide crisis intervention support and resources to anyone who calls our anonymous 24/7 hotline.
+All calls are answered on-site from our Center.

-These volunteers help with our big events that happen occasionally throughout the year.
-If you don’t have time to give regularly, this is a great way to stay involved!
-Help with our Run 4 Hope 5K, Krav Maga Self-Defense Seminars, The Vagina Monologues & more!
+These volunteers help with our big events that happen throughout the year.
+If you don’t have time to give regularly, this is a great way to stay involved.
+Help with our Krav Maga Self-Defense Seminars, The Vagina Monologues and more.

 What Our Volunteers Say